basvandervlies/cf_surfsara_lib/README.md

     ]
 }
 ```
-This will include the surfsara services file `ntp.cf` and `resolv.cf` and run all bundles that have the meta tag
+This will include the surfsara service files for `ntp.cf` and `resolv.cf` and run all bundles that have the meta tag
 `template_ntp` and `template_resolv`.
 The bundle run can be protected by an class statement, default is `any`, eg:
 ```
 "ntp": {